Auto Transcript

 Satan has flooded this world with lures and temptations as part of this false system to cause the people of God to stumble and to make them useless as soldiers for the kingdom of God.

 But here is the good news.
-The good news is that as believers, you are no longer compelled to go after these lures.
+As believers, you are no longer compelled to go after these lures.

-If you remember, he tells us that even young men in the faith are strong and that the word of God abides in them and they have what?
+If you remember, he tells us that even young men in the faith are strong and that the word of God abides in them and they have overcome the evil one.

-in your life.
-And in fact, in fact, we saw last week that it is actually expected that you will achieve true and lasting victory over sin.
+In your life.
+In fact, we saw last week that it is actually expected that you will achieve true and lasting victory over sin.
 This is the normal process of maturation for a true believer.

-Well, that is what the Apostle John is going to tell us today in verses 15 to1 17 of 1 John chapter 2.
-And in fact, what he will do is he will expose for us Satan’s entire playbook so that we can break these cycles of sin that we seem to be continually suckered into falling for Satan’s bait and that we can live the most victorious life that we can to the glory of God.
+Well, that is what the Apostle John is going to tell us today in verses 15 to 17 of 1 John 2.
+He will expose for us Satan’s entire playbook so that we can break these cycles of sin that we seem to be continually suckered into, so that we can stop falling for Satan’s bait, and so that we can live the most victorious life to the glory of God.

 Are you interested?